Bones (Young Guns album)

 Bones is the second studio album by English alternative rock band Young Guns.
-It was released on in the UK on 3 February 2012 through Wind-up Records and PIAS Recordings, and in the US on 4 September 2012.
+It was released on in the UK on 3 February 2012 and in the US on 4 September 2012 through Wind-up Records and PIAS Recordings.
 Five singles were released from the album, the most successful being the second (first single released in the US), "Bones", which topped the Billboard Active Rock charts in May 2013.

 Writing and recording

 The band's first album, All Our Kings Are Dead, was created largely as a method to continue touring, as the band felt they needed more than the few songs they had from their previous EP, the Mirrors EP.
 The releases were seen largely as a medium to support their live performances, the band's largest focus at the time.
 After touring with these two releases for more than two years, the band realized they had built up a considerable fanbase, and decided to write a second album.

 Recording for the album started in 2011.
 The album was recorded at Karma Sound Studios in Thailand with the former SikTh guitarist Dan Weller.
 Frontman Gustav Wood stated that the album thematically revolved around the concepts "finding inner strength" and the importance of "seizing the moment".
 He cited the track "Brother in Arms" as a specific example of this, with it being written in regards to "enjoying being alive" during their time in Thailand recording the album.